 - Attend fall and spring semester career fairs and other career-related events over the academic year including Resume Review Day, Mock Interview Day, and specialized workshops co-presented with industry-specific employers.

-- Utilize Wildcat Careers, a comprehensive web-based platform that links students to employers and opportunities.
+- Utilize Handshake, a comprehensive web-based platform that links students to employers and opportunities.

 Attending career fairs and other employer events provides students opportunities to practice professional etiquette and communication skills as they begin the transition from student to career-professional.
 One never knows when an opportunity will present itself, and you want to be ready!

 Stop in during Walk-in hours and talk with a career professional about best strategies for locating internships and jobs.